 Fire extinguishers at the main and extension campuses are visually inspected monthly by in house staff, and yearly by LCSB staff.
 Restroom supplies are stocked in sufficient amounts to keep these areas appropriately cleaned and maintained.
-Custodial services and supplies are provided by Lake Sumter State College at the ISC in Clermont and by LTC at the ISC in Tavares.
+Custodial services and supplies are provided by Lake Sumter State College at the ISC in Clermont and by LTC at the ISC located at the Lake County Animal Shelter while LTC provides the custodial services and supplies at the ISC located at the City of Tavares Public Works Operations.